Based in Durango, Colorado, Trails 2000 is a

 Let your fellow trail users know you’re coming.
 A friendly greeting or bell is considerate and works well; don’t startle others.
 Show your respect when passing by slowing to a walking pace or stopping.
 Anticipate other trail users around corners or in blind spots.
 Yielding means slow down, establish communication, be prepared to stop if necessary and pass safely.
 If someone is coming uphill, please yield.

 All animals are startled by an unannounced approach, a sudden movement, or a loud noise.
 This can be dangerous for you, others, and the animals.
 Give animals extra room and time to adjust to you.
-When passing horses use special care and follow directions from the horseback riders (ask if uncertain).
+When passing horses use special care and follow directions from the horseback riders (see above, or ask if uncertain).
 Leave gates as you found them, or as marked.

 Know your equipment, your ability, and the area in which you are riding — and prepare accordingly.
 Be self-sufficient at all times, keep your equipment in good repair, and carry necessary supplies for changes in weather or other conditions.
 A well-executed trip is a satisfaction to you and not a burden to others.
 Always wear a helmet and appropriate safety gear.